ToxPuro/astaroth/config/samples/tubeflow/README.md

 # Purpose of this simulation setup

-Purpose if this simualtion sample was to play with more complicate multiple boundary conditions, with essentially heated fluid flow entering the system from one end into another.
+Purpose if this simualtion sample was to play with more complicate multiple boundary conditions.
+Heat flux enters from the bottom boundary on y direction of the system and matter can exit from the other end.

 # What is a successful test

+This is a boundary condition example.
+By default setting the simulation crashed when run for longer.
+However, it serves as an example of how to set up boure complicated boundary conditions via customizable taskgraph.

-OLD A succesful test is that `standalone_mpi` runs properly on multiple GPUs without the system crashing due to unnatural resons, and results looks sensible without numerical garbage. **Please note that this is not a physics test, but a test to see that the code is working as expected.**
+**Please note that this is not a physics test, but a test to see that the code is working as expected.**

 # Required LSWITCHES